Sealed Copy of Super Mario Bros. Sold for a Record $2 Million

 Sealed Copy of Super Mario Bros.
-Sold for a Record $2 Million - NewsWilliam D'Angelo , posted 5 hours ago / 415 Views
+Sold for a Record $2 Million - NewsWilliam D'Angelo , posted on 07 August 2021 / 1,352 Views

 A sealed copy of Super Mario 64 had set a new record last month for the most expensive video game ever sold.
 The sealed copy of the game was given a 9.8++ rating for its condition by video game grading company Wata and was sold for $1.56 million at auction on Sunday, July 11.